<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Colorado

-All linear fluorescents with a CRI of 87 or higher cannot be legally sold.
-Read more about why states are restricting high-CRI linear fluorescents here.
+High-CRI fluorescent products are currently banned in Colorado.
+All linear fluorescents with a CRI of 87 or higher are no longer legally sold.

-You can shop lighting products currently for sale in Colorado by clicking here.
+You can shop an up-to-date list of products for sale in for sale in Colorado by clicking here.

 Go back to the map ⤴